-Complete guide to running macOS (currently Mojave) with Xcode on Windows with VMware
+Complete guide to running macOS (currently Catalina) with Xcode on Windows with VMware

 Before following anything in this guide, please be aware that you may be violating the Terms of Service, License, and/or EULA for Apple and VMware.
 You will be running Apple software on non Apple hardware and modifying VMware software.
 You are responsible for reading and accepting any Terms of Service or License agreements that accompany any software you download or install.